danfuzz/lactoserv/doc/configuration.md

 period to allow momentary usage spikes.
 It accepts the following configuration
 bindings:

-* `checkSecs` &mdash; How often to check for memory usage being over the defined limit, in seconds.
+* `checkSec` &mdash; How often to check for memory usage being over the defined limit, in seconds.
 Optional.
 Minimum `1` (which is frankly way too often).
 Default `5 * 60` (once every five minutes).
 * `gracePeriodSecs` &mdash; Once a memory limit has been reached, how long, in seconds, it is allowed to remain at or beyond the maximum before this service takes action. `0` (or `null`) to not have a grace period at all.
 Default `0`.
-  **Note:**: When in the middle of a grace period, the service will check memory usage more often than `checkSecs` so as not to miss a significant dip.
+  **Note:**: When in the middle of a grace period, the service will check memory usage more often than `checkSec` so as not to miss a significant dip.
 * `maxHeapBytes` &mdash; How many bytes of heap is considered "over limit," or `null` for no limit on this.
 The amount counted is `heapTotal + external` from `process.memoryUsage()`.
 Defaults to `null`. **Note:** In order to catch